kilnfi/eth-validator-watcher/README.md

     labels: ["vc:validator-2", "region:rbx"]
 ```

-In this example, we define 3 validator which are running on two
+In this example, we define 3 validators which are running on two
-validator clients in different regions.
+validator clients in separate regions.
 The labels can be anything you
 want as long as it follows the 'category:value' format.
 The breakdown
 dashboard uses it to offer per-value comparisons within a
 category.
 You can for instance compare your missed attestations
 between region rbx and sbg, or between validator-1 and
 validator-2.
 This comes handy when operating at scale, you can quickly
-isolate where an issue comes from if your groups match your infrastructure.
+isolate where an issue comes from if your groups match your
+infrastructure.

 Any set is possible, some plausible examples: